edeetee/render-graph/README.md

     - Rust safety
     - Mature api development

 ## TODO
 - Make systems to define easy way to have common types across nodes so that it works nicely with rust Into<T> system and makes it easy to use graph features/types modularly and simply.
 -Support transparent windows for pretty & clean testing https://ecode.dev/transparent-framebuffer-borderless-window-using-glfw/
-- Only use Srgb textures when node is visible
+- Only use Srgb textures for visible nodes
+- Extend egui_node_graph for zooming etc
 - Dependency graph ala touchdesigner
 - Hot reloading
+- Only use as many textures as required (min 2 required as sampler + render target) per node
+- Investigate bevy integration